 - Detailed Oriented, Thorough And Accurate

 Work Experience Requirements

-- Proficient and proven knowledge of physical sciences and mathematics, including experience of the mechanics of solids (particularly of soils), hydraulics, theory of structure, strength of materials, engineering geology and surveying.•Advanced understanding of civil design and construction, including public infrastructure projects.
+- Proficient and proven knowledge of physical sciences and mathematics, including experience of the mechanics of solids (particularly of soils), hydraulics, theory of structure, strength of materials, engineering geology and surveying.

-- Familiar with Microsoft Office Suite programs (working knowledge of Word and Excel).
+- Proficient with Microsoft Office Suite programs (working knowledge of Word and Excel)

 - National and State Safety and Site-specific certifications, including but not limited to TWIC, eRailSafe, ISN, etc.

-- Bachelor’s degree in civil engineering or closely related engineering degree from an accredited college, university, or technical school.
+- Bachelor’s degree in civil engineering or closely related engineering degree from an accredited college, or university